 - A copy of your parenting agreement

-If you're applying to enforce an agreement, you must first file it with the court.
-This is straightforward:
+If you're applying to enforce an agreement, you must first file it with the court:

 - Make a copy of your signed agreement.

-- Take the copy of the agreement to the Family Court registry at the courthouse.
+- Take Form 26 and the copy of your agreement to the Family Court registry at the courthouse.

-- The registry clerk will check your agreement, stamp it with the court seal, and put it into a file for your case.
+- The registry clerk will check your agreement, stamp it with the court seal, and put it in a file for your case.

 You now have an open family law case and can take steps to enforce your agreement.